 Condos and Rental Properties

-As long as you buy the property for a fair price, have a property that will attract tenants (near transit, affordable compared to other rentals in the area, safe area, near amenities, etc.) and can keep tenants, you can build a respectable portfolio.
+If you buy the property for a fair price, have a property that will attract tenants (near transit, affordable compared to other rentals in the area, safe area, near amenities, etc.) and can keep tenants, you can build a respectable portfolio.
 The only caveat is that you will, of course, need the 20-per-cent down payment for each property and get a mortgage.

 Flipping Real Estate